mehtaharsh16/daniel.feldroy.com/posts/2017-01-power-went-out-but-writing-went-on.md

 title: Power went out, but the writing went on!
 ---

 Thanks to torrential Los Angeles rains, last night the electricity was out for most of the evening.
 So my wife and I went to a dark cocktail bar until 1 AM in the morning.
-We brought laptops and while I pounded out two more chapters she did a bunch of photo editing.<br /><br />When you gotta write, you gotta write!
+We brought laptops and while I pounded out two more chapters she did a bunch of photo editing.

+When you gotta write, you gotta write!